nextgenusfs/amptk/README.md

 ufits illumina -i folder_name
 ```

 This will find all files ending with '.fastq.gz' in the input folder, gunzip the files, and then sequentially process the paired read files.
 First it will run USEARCH8 `-fastq_mergepairs`, however, since some ITS sequences are too long to overlap you can rescue longer sequences by recovering the the non-merged forward reads.
+Alternatively, you can only utilize the forward reads (R1), by passing the `--reads forward` argument.
 Next the forward and reverse primers are removed and the reads are trimmed/padded to a set length of clustering.
 Finally, the resulting FASTQ files for each of the processed samples are concatenated together into a file called `ufits.demux.fq` that will be used for the next clustering step.
 The script will also output a text file called `ufits-filenames.txt` that contains a tab-delimited output of the sample name as well as [i5] and [i7] index sequences that were used.

 ####OTU Clustering:####